Scientific Name

 Origin

-This succulent is another one of those plants whose name is debated.
-It may be a cultivar of Agave applanata.
-Sometimes it is sold under names such as Agave minima 'Variegata', Agave patonii 'Alba Marginata', and Agave patonii 'Marginata'.
+Agave 'Cream Spike' is another one of those plants whose name is debated.
+It may be a cultivar of Agave applanata, but sometimes it is sold under names such as Agave minima 'Variegata', Agave patonii 'Alba Marginata', and Agave patonii 'Marginata'.

 Description

-Agave 'Cream Spike', also known as Agave applanata 'Cream Spike', is an attractive succulent that forms small stemless rosettes of olive green to blue-green leaves with light yellow to cream-colored margins, small dark brown marginal spines, and a long terminal spine.
+Agave 'Cream Spike', also known as Agave applanata 'Cream Spike', is an attractive succulent that forms small, stemless rosettes of olive green to blue-green leaves with light yellow to cream-colored margins, small dark brown marginal spines, and a long terminal spine.
 The margins may seasonally get a red tinge at the tip and base of the leaves.
-Rosettes grow up to 4 inches (10 cm) tall and up to 6 inches (15 cm) in diameter.
+The rosettes can grow up to 4 inches (10 cm) tall and 6 inches (15 cm) in diameter.

 How to Grow and Care for Agave 'Cream Spike'